clementherve/livebox2-cli/README.md

 # livebox

-This is simple python script is a wraper around the sysbus api of sagem Livebox.
+This simple python script is a wraper around the sysbus api of sagem Livebox.
 It allows you to view WIFI state & change it.

 ## How to use it?